 In disregard to account roles, there are special permissions that Administrator can assign to each user.

-Management roles such as Supervisor and User are available only in Basic and pro plans.
+Management roles such as Supervisor and User are available only in Premium and Ultimate plans.

 Team’s access rights

 We provide 3 different account roles that may help to organize the team's structure and define tracking permissions.
-You can choose between 3 user classes:
+You can choose between such roles:

 Administrator - can see reports of all users within the groups and subgroups they manage.
 Administrators also can manage the account settings for groups and subgroups they manage and invite new users to groups and subgroups they manage.